 Research Interests

-My research interests include multi-level governance, placement of public services, political conflicts, the relationship between urban and rural areas, sustainable rural development, and public meals.
+My research interests include local politics, multi-level governance, location of public services, political conflicts, the relationship between urban and rural areas, and public meals.

 Current Research

-I am the principal investigator on the research project "The location challenge of public services—equal access to public services and democratic governance in the whole of Sweden" (funded by Formas, approximately 7 million SEK).
-In this project, we examine how priorities and decision-making regarding the location of public services in Swedish municipalities and regions can be legitimate.
+I am the principal investigator of the research project "The location challenge of public services – equal access to public services and democratic governance in the whole of Sweden" (funded by Formas, approximately 7 million SEK).
+This project examines how political decision-making and prioritizations concerning the location of public services in Swedish municipalities and regions are legitimized.
 The project leader is Louise Skoog, and the participating researchers are Jenny de Fine Licht and David Karlsson.

 During 2023, a survey of members of local councils in Europe was conducted, and Sweden is one of the 26 countries included.
 For each participating country, a national research group is involved, and with colleagues in political science at Umeå University, I am participating in this project from 2023-2024.
 The survey aims to increase our understanding of the attitudes, conditions, and challenges of local council members that are similar and vary across European countries.
 The survey includes questions on working conditions, experiences of threats and hostility, and council members' perceptions of power and influence in local politics.